mckennapenley/trivia-night-react/README.md

+# Trivia Night

-[Link](https://github.com/mckennapenley/trivia-night-rails) to Ruby on Rails backend
+[Link](https://github.com/mckennapenley/trivia-night-react) to Ruby on Rails backend

 Will be deployed to Heroku in the near future!